RIT-EVT/Threadx-Demo/README.md

  7. Every time the count is incremented 10 times it calculates the average of all thread data and then prints the average along with all other stats in the RTOS.

  ## Thread 1/2:
- 1. After thread0 releases the semaphore for the first time thread 1 and thread 2 are created.
+ 1. After thread0 tx_thread_sleep function thread 1 and thread 2 are created.
  2. Inside thread 1 tx_queue_receive waits forever until it has received a message from the queue.
  3. Wait until the semaphore is released.
  4. If tx_queue_receive has received the random number, thread 1 increments a global and thread 1 count and adds the random number to a global and thread 1 sum.